sandialabs/wiretap/README.md

 ![Wiretap Add Server Arguments](media/Wiretap_Add_Server.svg)
 </div>

-The `add server` subcommand is meant to extend the Wiretap network to reach new areas of a target network.
+The `add server` command is meant to extend the Wiretap network to reach new areas of a target network.
 At least one Client and Server must be configured and successfully deployed (i.e., with `configure`) before adding another Server.
 Servers can attach to any other Server *or* the Client itself.

 > [!WARNING]
 > Due to the way new Clients are added to existing networks, all Servers must be deployed *before* adding additional Clients.
 Added Clients won't be able to access Servers deployed after they were added.
 Additionally, if a Wiretap Server process exits or dies for any reason it will not remember any added Clients when you restart it.